; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 Services unable to meet demand

-Service providers are reporting high levels of service demand and challenges in finding accommodation and accessing wrap-around support services for clients with many at maximum capacity and not taking referrals.
+Service providers are reporting high levels of service demand and challenges in finding accommodation and accessing culturally appropriate wrap-around support services for clients with many at maximum capacity and not taking referrals.
 Providers have reported that many clients are reluctant to engage with CBD-based services due to distance and accessibility issues.

 While two assertive outreach services are currently provided in the City, there is no guarantee of continuation beyond June 2026.
 The Wanneroo Engagement and Assessment Team (WEAT) commenced services in August 2023 and is operated by The Salvation Army through philanthropic funding ending in July 2026.
-The WEAT assertive outreach team is working to capacity and has supported 73 clients with 256 engagements from August 2023 until 31 January 202410.
-In February 2023, the Homeless Engagement Assessment Response Team (HEART), delivered by Uniting WA, commenced services in the City; this service is contracted until 30 September 2025.
+The WEAT assertive outreach team has been operating at full capacity since launching in August 2023, with a steady rise in people seeking support as shown in the able below10.

 Strategic alignment

-The WA Government’s 10-Year Strategy on Homelessness ‘All Paths Lead to a Home’, is underpinned by a housing first approach, ‘no wrong door’ viewpoint, whole-of-community approach, and place-based responses.
-Priority actions include supporting measures that ensure people sleeping rough have immediate access to shelter and are connected to appropriate supports.
-Currently, this is not happening in a timely, consistent or optimal way within the City due to a lack of accessible local services and homelessness accommodation located locally.
+The WA Government’s 10-Year Strategy on Homelessness, All Paths Lead to a Home, is guided by a housing-first approach, a ‘no wrong door’ philosophy, whole-of-community collaboration, and place-based responses.
+While priority actions aim to ensure people sleeping rough receive immediate shelter and support, this is currently not occurring in a timely or consistent manner within the City due to limited access to local services and homelessness accommodation.

 What is required